dilgerma/understanding-eventsourcing-opencrqs/README.md

 ### Book

-The book is written in public and current progress can always be checked [here](https://eventmodelers.de/das-eventsourcing-buch)

-The Github Repository including all source code can be found here:
+The Github Repository for the original implementation including all source code can be found here:
 [Github](https://github.com/dilgerma/eventsourcing-book)

 ### Sample Application